KINE 110 • Fundamentals of Dance (1 unit)

 KINE 433 • Physical Education for Secondary Schools (3 units)

-Prerequisites: KINE 325; KINE 335.
-Provides the student with instruction and experience in teaching physical education to the secnodary student.
+Prerequisites: KINE 325 and KINE 335.
+Provides the student with instruction and experience in teaching physical education to the secondary student.
 Through observation, research, and class lecture/discussion, the students will be equipped to develop and teach physical education curriculum.
 This course introduces principles that focus on the development of physical, social, emotional, and mental skills for the secondary student.

-KINE 434 • Movement in Education for Children (3 units)
+KINE 435 • Physical Education for Elementary Schools (3 units)

-Prerequisites: KINE 325; KINE 335.
+Prerequisites: KINE 325 and KINE 335.
 This course is designed to teach the student how to incorporate the components of movement, dance, fundamental movement patterns, fitness activities, and social skills into an educational movement program for children, specifically K-6.

-KINE 440 • Research and Statistics in Exercise Science (3 units)
+KINE 440 • Research and Statistics in Kinesiology (3 units)

-Prerequisite: KINE 323.
+Prerequisite: MATH 168C or 265C.
 The students are introduced to research design and methods as well as basic statistical procedures for analyzing data.
 The concepts learned in class are integrated into a data-based exercise science/sports medicine research project.

-This course is only offered even years in the Fall.
+Prerequisite: PSYC 103C.
 This course is designed to introduce students to the psychological aspects of sport and physical activity.
-From the sport perspective, emphasis will be palced on mental preparation of teams and individuals for competition.
+From the sport perspective, emphasis will be placed on mental preparation of teams and individuals for competition.
 From the exercise perspective, group dynamics, motivation and exercise adherence will be covered.

-Prerequisites: Must be a senior within the KINE department and enrolled in either the Exercise and Sport Science concentration or the Pre-Physical Therapy cnocentration.
+Prerequisites: Must be a senior within the KINE department.
 This course is designed to integrate the student’s faith with their profession.
 The student will have opportunities to engage other professionals within the field of Kinesiology through guest speakers, and will be given the opportunity to reflect on their own faith journey.
 Students will also be required to complete a senior research project on the topic of their choice with instructor guidance and permission.

 KINE 451 • Adapted Physical Activity, Recreation, and Sport (3 units)